 Do you think your life resembles a particular movie?

-Definitely a trippy, mystery film with morning fog and silent, spiral driving around precarious cliffs (not unlike an Albert Camus novel).
+Definitely a trippy, mystery film with morning fog, and silent, spiral driving through precarious cliffs (not unlike an Albert Camus novel).
 Movies are visual conversations; a simulation of life on screen, showing the current zeitgeist, some historical, societal truth, or taboos within a visual narrative.
 I often write film reviews exploring hidden aspects of humanity, those posing philosophical dilemmas, or criticizing societal norms, like Moonlight, or the dystopian-horror flicks: 1 BR and The Platform.
 I gravitate toward movies that show personal growth in female characters, who overcome oppression like Unorthodox, Ixcanul Volcano, or trippy films that make you wonder about time and destiny: Lola Lola Run and Arrival.

 What’s the point of writing until your fingers fall off?